-The very first impression those who have visited the Galveston Railroad Museum remember is the ATFS 315 and 316!
+The very first impression those who have visited the Galveston Railroad Museum have is the ATFS 315 and 316!
 The two in summation contribute to what is now the history of the Railroad Museum.
 Initially numbers 15 and 16, these trains traveled between Galveston and Chicago.
 They were referred to as the Texas Chief.
 The F7 trains had a sequence of the number 300, and giving the two trains numbers 315 and 316 helped in honoring the two pieces of history.

 Before becoming the property of the Galveston Railroad Museum, they changed ownership several times over the years.
 Southern Pacific Railroad was the initial owner before they were bought by GE.
 They were then traded to Wellsville, Addison, and Galeton in Maryland.
 However, they were later traded to Authority of Allegany, then to the Connecticut Department of Transportation.
 Finally, to their current owner.
 Here, the two received a makeover of painting and restoration after they were allowed by BNSF to do so in a fashion similar to the Warbonnet Passenger Scheme of Santa Fe.
 The painting reflected on the F7 and PA scheme was used previously on the Gulf Line.